About Gum Disease

-If you notice any of the following symptoms, you should come see Dr. Rubino right away for a comprehensive examination.
-He will tell you if you have gum disease, how far it has advanced and what treatment options are available to effectively eliminate it.
+If you notice any of the following symptoms, you should come see our doctors right away for a comprehensive periodontal examination.
+Your doctor will tell you if you have gum disease, how far it has advanced and what gum disease treatment options are available to effectively eliminate it.

 - Sensitive teeth

 - Red or swollen gums